hannotify/hanno.codes/_drafts/java-21-release-day.md

 #### More Information

 For more information on this feature, see [JEP 440](https://openjdk.org/jeps/440).
-TODO: add Github-link to demo code
+Or if you want to try out record patterns and you liked the code examples, then here's a [GitHub repository](https://github.com/hannotify/pattern-matching-music-store) to get you started.

 ### JEP 443: Unnamed Patterns and Variables (Preview)